PassFort/integration-docs/source/includes/_config.html.md

 ## Pricing

-The `pricing` field defines whether you intend to make your integration available to Passfort for reselling, instead of requiring that PassFort customers have a direct commercial relationship with the data provider.
+The `pricing` field defines whether you intend to make your integration available to Passfort for reselling, instead of requiring that Passfort customers have a direct commercial relationship with the data provider.

 ### Fields